 - 300 g dark brown sugar

 - Bring water to a boil and stir in sugar until it is completely dissolved.
-Add in rice flour and stir until smooth.
+Remove from stove and let syrup cool completely.
+Then, slowly add in rice flour, whisking it into the syrup.
+Whisk until batter is smooth and no lumps remain.
 Grease an 8 inch round cake pan.
-Fill with batter.
+Pour in batter.

-- Steam about 1 hour or until sides begin to pull away from cake and cake becomes solid and set.
-You can eat as is.
-To store, place in airtight container in fridge.
-To reheat, slice into squares and pan fry with some oil or dip in egg and flour and deep fry.
+- Steam about 1 hour or until sides begin to pull away from cake and cake is solid and no longer a liquid batter.
+The cake will still be very soft.
+This is normal.
+You can eat as is, though it is more difficult to cut.
+To make it hard like the kind sold at the store, wrap cake with plastic wrap and place in fridge overnight.
+To reheat, slice into 1/2 inch thick squares and pan fry with some oil until the cake is soft and chewy again and no longer hard.
+Another popular way to reheat is to coat the squares in egg and flour and deep fry.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.